How To Apply For The National ID 20194 min. read

 With the implementation of the Phil ID, cardholders can transact with different government agencies such as the BIR, GSIS, PhilHealth, Pag-IBIG, SSS, and many more, with just the use of this single ID replacing all other current IDs.

-Who are eligible to get the National ID?
+Who are eligible for a National ID?

 - All Filipino citizens